Hriddhima20/Arduino_projects/README.md

 Below are the projects available in this repository:

 1. Traffic Light Controller:
-> Description: Simulate a traffic light using LEDs and timers.
+a.
+Description: Simulate a traffic light using LEDs and timers.
-> File:
+b.
+File:
-> Components: Arduino Uno, LEDs(3), resistors(3), wires.
+c.
+Components: Arduino Uno, LEDs(3), resistors(3), wires.

 2. Temperature Sensor:
-> Description: Measure temperature using a temperature sensor module and display the value on an LCD(16*2).
+a.
+Description: Measure temperature using a temperature sensor module and display the value on an LCD(16*2).
-> File:
+b.
+File:
-> Components: Arduino Uno, LCD(16*2), potentiometer, temperature sensor, resistor, wires.
+c Components: Arduino Uno, LCD(16X2), potentiometer, temperature sensor, resistor, wires.

 3. Buzzer Alarm:
-> Description:  Creating a simple buzzer alarm using a buzzer and a push button.
+a.
+Description:  Creating a simple buzzer alarm using a buzzer and a push button.
-> File:
+b.
+File:
-> Components: Arduino Uno, push button, buzzer, resistors, wires.
+c.
+Components: Arduino Uno, push button, buzzer, resistors, wires.

 (More projects will be added as I continue learning!)